nabeix/gitlump/README.md

 gitlump create
 ```

-This command ask you some of questions.
+This command asks you some of questions.
 After finished, gitlump creates new directory named GitHub user or organization name, and creates `.gitlump.json` file in the directory.